 deskbird Ticketing lets employees report workplace issues, such as broken equipment, safety concerns, or cleaning needs, directly in the app or by scanning a QR code.
-Admins set up ticket categories per office, assign authorized users to manage incoming tickets, and track every issue from submission to resolution.
+You set up ticket categories per office, assign authorized users to manage incoming tickets, and track every issue from submission to resolution.
 This keeps your workplace running smoothly and gives facility teams full visibility into what needs attention.

 Using ServiceNow, Jira, or another ticketing tool?
 Seamlessly connect your inbound email handler to deskbird ticketing and start streamlining requests today.
 A powerful two-way sync is coming soon.